MentalGear/busybox-wasm-wasi/README.md

 ### Reproduction
 1. `bun server`
-2. Open the playground/index.html file
+2. Open the `playground/index.html` file in browser
 3. Run any of the commands
 4. open the dev console: there will be a rust unwrap panic serialization error